Queen Elizabeth II Just Gave Kate Middleton a Huge Honor

 Buckingham Palace announced on Monday that the royal mother of three was appointed to Dame Grand Cross of the Royal Victorian Order by her famous in-law, Queen Elizabeth II.

-The title is used to recognize services to the sovereign and is the highest rank in the order granted by the queen.
+The title is used to recognize services to the sovereign and is the highest rank in the order personally granted by the queen.
+It can be assumed the monarch considered Kate's work as a member of the royal family in granting the honor.

 The honor comes on a particularly significant day as Monday also marks Kate and Prince William's 8th wedding anniversary.
 The two unforgettably tied the knot with a fairytale wedding inside Westminster Abbey back in 2011.